Wakiiiii/fetch_account_data/README.md

 3) [OPTIONAL] Import json file to start from

-    NOTE: json has to match format or an error will occur
+    NOTE: json has to match format else an error will occur

 4) Click Fetch Data (process takes about 1h)